Cosmic structures in Ricci-inverse theories of gravity: Static spherically symmetric matter distribution in Ricci-inverse gravity

 \subsection{Sub-Horizon non-relativistic Weak-Field limit}

-The consistency of MG theories with predictions of GR can be tested on small scales by considering the so-called Sub-Horizon non-relativistic Weak-Field limit.
-As a starting point, let us perturb the metric potentials about their cosmological values
+The alignment of Modified Gravity (MG) theories with the predictions of General Relativity (GR) can be evaluated on small scales by examining the Sub-Horizon non-relativistic Weak-Field limit.
+To initiate this analysis, we can perturb the metric potentials around their cosmological values as follows: